2018-2019 SOC Work Plan

-Based on recommendations from the custodian of the standard, SOC uses three different processes to develop or revise a technical standard.
+Based on recommendations from the custodian of the standard, SOC selects one of three different processes to develop or revise a technical standard.
 The three processes, which range in complexity, participation, and resource requirements, are briefly described here.

 Technical Standard Development & Revisions